Log4j2 SDK v2

 • Different performance due to the instance load can be perceived more clearly in the single mode than the bulk mode.
 Therefore, use the bulk mode, which is the default (recommended).

-• The maximum size of the packet that the collecting server allows is 30 mb.
-Set proper bulkSize in consideration of the log pattern of the client server (Default: 1000).
+• The maximum size of the packet that the collecting server allows is 30 MB.
+Configure an appropriate bulkSize based on the client server's log pattern.
+(Default: 1000)

 4. Set AsyncAppender